Draggot/Fisha/README.md

 # Fisha
 Voice assistant using ElevenLabs and DeepSeek.
+Write on Python.